Strangers in the Night: Recording and release

 One of the most memorable and recognizable features of the record is Sinatra's scat improvisation of the melody (on take two) with the syllables "doo-be-doo-be-doo" as the song fades to the end.
 For the CD Nothing but the Best, the song was remastered and the running time is 2:45 instead of the usual 2:35.
 The extra ten seconds is just a continuation of Sinatra's scat singing.
-The name of cartoon dog character Scooby-Doo is derived from the scat, with CBS television executive Fred Silverman having listened to the song in 1968 while on a red-eye flight to a development meeting for Scooby-Doo, Where Are You! and getting inspired by the scat.